 “The best way that companies can do that is to get all of the right technology in place for themselves,” said Meath, whose company owns, licenses or partners with Tory Burch, the Jessica Simpson Collection, Lucky Brand Jeans and Vince Camuto.

-It seems inevitable that more and more retailers will begin to embrace the notion that the answer has to be both — they need a friction-free buyer experience and a robust fraud protection strategy.
+It seems inevitable that more and more retailers will begin to embrace the notion that the answer has to be both — they need a friction-free buyer experience and a robust fraud detection and protection strategy.
 Mary Meeker, who for years at Kleiner Perkins presented an annual, closely watched recap of the most import internet trends, this year laid out the requirements for an ecommerce technology stack.

 Among the eight key pillars she listed was fraud prevention.
 In fact, she used Signifyd as the example.
 It seems unlikely that her choice of a guaranteed fraud provider was an accident, because guaranteed fraud prevention solves the very conundrum the eMarketer work exposed.